 Since Stir it up! began in August 2010, over 590 healthy eating activities have been conducted in the local community and have reached approximately 11 900 community members.

 In 2018, the Cook and Eat for Health course run by Kiama Community College will provide the training for people interested in becoming Stir it up! peer-educators.
-More information is available here: Cook and Eat for Health flyer
+More information is available here: Cook & Eat for Health Flyer

 For further information please contact Robyn on 4221 6777